 Set Base Tempo allows you to set the tempo of the audio so that tempo stretches will be based on the correct master tempo.
-(This menu item is for the Audio track.)

 Conform to Playback Tempo allows the track to conform to the tempo of the song during playback.
 For example, if the base tempo of a Utility track is 120 and the tempo of the song is 140, then that track will be tempo stretched.
-(This menu item is for the Audio track.)